evanvliet/vw/INDEX.md

 ###### [base/sd.sh](base/sd.sh)
 Nicknames for directory navigation.
 Use `sd nick` to cd to folder by nickname `nick`.
+If `nick` is new, save it for the current directory.
+Without a nickname argument, list known nicknames.
+* `sd`  set directory via nicknames.
 Options:
   + `-e` edit db, using vi
   + `-l` tail db, list last added nicknames
-  + `-v` expand nick, for use in other scripts
+  + `-v` expand `nick`, for use in other scripts
-If `nick` is new, save it for the current directory.
-Without a nickname argument, `sd` lists known nicknames.
-* `sd`  set directory via nicknames.

 ###### [base/vw.sh](base/vw.sh)
 Track, sync and edit configuration files.